telerik/xaml-docs/controls/radrichtextbox/features/headers-and-footers.md

-* In a measured document (a document that has been previewed in the editor), you can change the Default page header of the first section like this:
+* In a measured document (a document that has been previewed in the editor), you can change the Default page header of the first section like shown in __Example 3__.

-	#### __C#__
+	#### __[C#] Example 3: Update a Header in Measured Document__

 	{{region radrichtextbox-features-headers-and-footers_2}}
-		this.editor.UpdateHeader(this.editor.Document.Sections.First, HeaderFooterType.Default, header);
+		this.radRichTextBox.UpdateHeader(this.radRichTextBox.Document.Sections.First, HeaderFooterType.Default, header);
 	{{endregion}}

 All header/footer types - Default, First and Even are set identically.
-The only thing you should add when you set the First or Even Header/Footer of the document, is to set the property of the section that notifies the document to use different Header/Footer than the default one using one of the following properties:
+The only thing you should add when you set the First or Even Header/Footer of the document, is to set the property of the section that notifies the document to use different Header/Footer than the default one using one of the properties illustrated in __Example 4__.

-#### __C#__
+#### __[C#] Example 4: Set Different Even/Odd Header__

 {{region radrichtextbox-features-headers-and-footers_3}}
-	this.editor.Document.Sections.First.HasDifferentFirstPageHeaderFooter = true;
+	this.radRichTextBox.Document.Sections.First.HasDifferentFirstPageHeaderFooter = true;
 	//or
-	this.editor.Document.HasDifferentEvenAndOddHeadersFooters = true;
+	this.radRichTextBox.Document.HasDifferentEvenAndOddHeadersFooters = true;
 {{endregion}}